 Visit our apply page to submit an application.
 The forms and instructions necessary to guide you through the application process are provided in the application guidance document.

-If you have further questions about the funding process, please contact Julie Metty Bennett, Grant Manager, at (517) 371-7468
+If you have further questions about the funding process, please contact Julie Metty Bennett, Trust Manager, at (517) 371-7468